oracle/oracle-database-operator/docs/sidb/README.md

   singleinstancedatabase.database.oracle.com/sidb-sample-clone created
 ```

-**Note:** The database image specified in the yaml for cloning can be at a different patch level but should be of the same major release version
+**Note:** The clone database can specify a database image that is different from the source database.
+In such cases, cloning is supported only between databases of the same major release.

 ## Patch/Rollback Database

-Databases running in your cluster and managed by this operator can be patched or rolled back between release updates of the same major release.
-To patch databases, specify an image of the higher release update, and to roll back, specify an image of the lower release update.
+Databases running in your cluster and managed by the Oracle Database operator can be patched or rolled back between release updates of the same major release.
+To patch databases, specify an image of the higher release update.
+To roll back databases, specify an image of the lower release update.

-Patched Oracle Docker images can be built using this [patching extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/patching).
+Patched Oracle Docker images can be built by using this [patching extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/patching).

 ### Patch existing Database

-Edit and apply the sample **[singleinstancedatabase_patch.yaml](../../config/samples/sidb/singleinstancedatabase_patch.yaml)** file of the database resource/object by specifying a new release update for image attributes or run the following command.
+To patch an existing database, edit and apply the [singleinstancedatabase_patch.yaml](../../config/samples/sidb/singleinstancedatabase_patch.yaml) file of the database resource/object either by specifying a new release update for image attributes, or by running the following command:

 ```sh
 kubectl --type=merge -p '{"spec":{"image":{"pullFrom":"patched-image:tag","pullSecrets":"pull-secret"}}}' patch singleinstancedatabase sidb-sample